ykdojo/To-Do-Is-To-Live-Is-To-Code/README.md

 ### Clicking on checkbox vs. list item
 As I mentioned above, you can click on either a checkbox or a list item to complete an item.
 So, I have two separate handlers for this, but perhaps the click handler on a list item alone is enough, since when I click on the checkbox, both of these handlers are called.
 I kept both of these handlers just in case it is possible for a user to change the content of a checkbox without "clicking" it, but I'm not sure if it is possible.

+---

+Try the app yourself by clicking here (the link goes to my Heroku app).